MysEcho/mys-monolith.github.io/_pages/about.md

 6. **04/07/2025:** Joined **Algorithmic Robotics Group** at NTU Singapore under Prof. Yoonchang Sung.
 7. **22/05/2025:** Presented **CrowdSurfer** at IEEE ICRA 2025 in Atlanta, Georgia.
 8. **29/01/2025:** **CrowdSurfer** got accepted to IEEE ICRA 2025.
+9. **01/06/2024:** Graduated from Puducherry Technological University with a B. Tech. in Mechatronics.
+Started full-time role as Research Associate at RRC.
-9. **02/02/2024:** Joined Robotics Research Center(RRC), IIIT Hyderabad, in the final semester of my undergraduate studies.
+10. **02/02/2024:** Joined Robotics Research Center(RRC), IIIT Hyderabad, in the final semester of my undergraduate studies.

 <!-- 1.
 I used to be a U-14 State Level Cricket Player and I have played at "Eden Gardens: The Mecca of Indian Cricket."